Columbia University College of Dental Medicine - Continuing Education Course

 PART I: Didactic and Hands-On Model-Based Training

-This is a solid foundation course taught by Board-certified specialists.
+This is a solid foundation course for those who have placed 0-60 implant procedures taught by Board-certified specialists.
 For those already conducting implant procedures, this course still has lots of benefits to fill in your knowledge gaps and hone your skills.

 Course Topics (subject to minor revision)

 An overview and model-based training on various implant systems will also be provided.

 Option I (six weekend sessions, 12 days): Nov.
 15-16, 2014; Jan.
 10-11, Feb.
 7-8, March 14-15, April 18-19 and May 2-3, 2015.

 Option 2 (two weeklong sessions, 12 days): Nov.
 11-16, 2014 and Feb.
 3-8, 2015.

 Both options include: Columbia University/ICOI Implantology Symposium: with Dr. Dennis Tarnow, Scientific Chairman, on Friday and Saturday, December 12-13, 2014.